nordan-conference/nordan-conference.github.io/kaus/program/index.md

         <th></th><th></th><th></th>
         <th style="font-weight: inherit; padding: 0px 0px 3px 10px">
         <p style="width: 50%">
-            Suppose f is a matrix of holomorphic functions in several variables.
-If f is surjective outside the origin, one can define the Buchsbaum-Rim multiplicity of f, generalising the order of vanishing of a single variable function.
+            Suppose $f$ is a matrix of holomorphic functions in several variables.
+If $f$ is surjective outside the origin, one can define the Buchsbaum-Rim multiplicity of $f$, generalising the order of vanishing of a single variable function.
 We show that we get a representation of the Buchsbaum-Rim multiplicity as a product of a smooth form and a residue current.
 This can be seen as an